Putting our Data Bike to work.

 For a cheap and fairly reliable way to measure trail quality this methodology is surprisingly accurate.
 However, rolling this out on a global scale is a different story.

 A global standard

 Making a solution affordable for anyone to capture measurements is critical, though a standard level of accuracy is just as important.

 It’s clear the variables of using a phones’ accelerometer to capture measurements – the phone, its holder, the bicycle, its rider, their riding style – make it very difficult to normalise measurements.

 Therefore, I can’t see any way a phone is a viable in pursuit of a global TRI.
 But a camera, already fitted to the Data Bike, might offer a solution.

 A quick search of the internet returns lots of research, for example the IEEE Global Road Damage Detection Challenge 2020.

-If it’s possible to use the 360 imagery from the Data Bike to measure cycle path quality, the cameras might prove even more valuable (and lower the amount of kit needed for the Data Bike).
+If it’s possible to use the imagery captured by the Data Bike to measure cycle path quality, the cameras might prove even more valuable (and lower the amount of kit needed for the Data Bike).